phoughton/rolling_mean_panda/README.md

-# A Pandas generated animation of effects of increasing the window size of a rolling mean
+# A Pandas generated animation of the effects of increasing the window size of a rolling mean

 An example of rolling mean on a pandas dataframe, animated to help you see the effects.

 We take the Apple closing share price for the last 40 years, and apply a rolling mean.
 We then animate with increasing values of the Window size for the rolling mean.